 The man in Princeton asks his way to Columbia.
-“If I were you,” unhelpfully he is told, “I wouldn’t start from Princeton.”
-Alas, if Princeton is where you are you don’t have the choice; you have to start from there willy-nilly.
-That is how it is with many problems, especially those of a philosophical sort, and so it is with the problem of evil: we must start where we are, in the thick of it.
+“If I were you,” he is unhelpfully told, “I wouldn’t start from Princeton.”
+Alas, if Princeton is where you are, you don’t have that choice; you have to start from there willy-nilly.
+That is how it is with many problems, especially those of a philosophical sort.
+And so it is with the problem of evil: we must start where we are, in the thick of it.

-There are of course categorical, non-skeptical views on either side as to where discussion about God and evil ends—namely, either that, in the face of evident evils, a theistic answer cannot meet the conditions of certainty and proof and must therefore be rejected, or that, the evils done by human free agency being unavoidable, their occurrence can be no evidence against the goodness and power of God.
-But, if we leave aside these categorical solutions, it can seem as though evil is a problem of fact for belief in God.
+There are of course categorical, non-skeptical views on either side as to where discussion about God and evil ends.
+Namely, either that, in the face of evident evils, a theistic answer cannot meet the conditions of certainty and proof, and must therefore be rejected; or, the evils done by human free agency being unavoidable, their occurrence can be no evidence against the goodness and power of God.
+But if we leave aside these categorical solutions, it can seem as though evil is a problem of fact for belief in God.
 It can seem as if faith in God can never convincingly explain away the world’s evil, let alone justify it, so that it is from those evils that we must start.
-It was thus that, in the late eighteenth century, David Hume formulated the classical statement of what we now call the “problem of evil.”
+It was thus that in the late eighteenth century, David Hume formulated the classic statement of what we now call the “problem of evil.”
 And that has been where, more or less, everyone has started ever since.
-“Epicurus’s old questions are yet unanswered,” Hume writes in Dialogues concerning Natural Religion, “Is [God] willing to prevent evil, but not able?
+“Epicurus’s old questions are yet unanswered,” Hume writes in Dialogues Concerning Natural Religion.
+“Is [God] willing to prevent evil, but not able?
 Then He is impotent.
 Is He able, but not willing?
 Then He is malevolent.
 Is He both able and willing?
 Whence then is evil?”

-So in this article, I want to put the case for starting where Hume starts, but to go a little further than he does, and to argue that the reasons for doing so are not just tactical, apologetic, and dialectical, but ought to be accepted by theists too—and for good theological reasons of their own.
-At no point will I attempt to answer directly the question of how God could allow moral evil of any kind, let alone allow the extent of moral evil that there is, and that is because we cannot prove any answer to that question one way or the other.
+So in this article, I want to put forward the case for starting where Hume starts, but to go a little further than he does to argue that the reasons for doing so are not just tactical, apologetic, and dialectical, but ought to be accepted by theists too—and for good theological reasons of their own.
+At no point will I attempt to answer directly the question of how God could allow moral evil of any kind, let alone allow the extent of moral evil there is; we cannot prove any answer to that question one way or the other.
 In short, the matter is demonstrably undecidable—you can prove that you couldn’t know the answer to it.
 That is about as far as anyone, theist or atheist, can get with the problem of evil.
-To the question “How could an all good and all powerful God allow evil?” the only answer is that it is impossible to say.
-And it is on that point that Julian of Norwich comes into the picture.
+To the question “How could an all good and all powerful God allow evil?”, the only answer is that it is impossible to say.
+And it is here that Julian of Norwich comes into the picture.

 God and natural evil: Hume’s problem